 Click Here for tab for Galway Girl by Ed Sheeran

 Ed Sheeran always delivers when it comes to catchy, accessible, and easy to play pop songs.
 Galway Girl is no exception, but this one carries a bit of unique flair with its heavy influence from traditional Irish music.
-The song was also interestingly announced by Ed as the next single on Saint Patrick’s day in 2017.
+The song was also interestingly announced by Ed as his next single on Saint Patrick’s Day in 2017.
 It charted very well all over Europe and was certified platinum in 13 different countries.

 Ghost Town by Adam Lambert